pbrewczynski/Fork-learnxinyminutes-docs/zfs.html.markdown

 ### Storage Pools

-ZFS uses Storage Pools as an abstraction over the lower level storage provider (VDEV), allow you to separate the user visable file system from the physcal layout.
+ZFS uses Storage Pools as an abstraction over the lower level storage provider (VDEV), allow you to separate the user visible file system from the physcal layout.

 ### ZFS Dataset